Is Feminism Still Relevant?

 I still need feminism because lesbianism is okay in front of a camera, but still isn’t fully accepted in our society.
 Many lesbians feel that society views their love as acceptable only if it’s for the benefit and viewing pleasure of men.
 But women’s happiness should matter in its own right, independent from male desire.

-I still need feminism because rape culture is so overpowering, women have to look at every man as Schrödinger’s rapist.
-Instead of helping survivors, society finds ways to blame the victims.
+I still need feminism because it’s still normal to ask “what was she wearing?”, “was she drunk?”, or “does she get around?” and victim blame women who’ve been raped.
+In fact, rape culture is so overpowering, women have to look at every man as Schrödinger’s rapist.
+Rape culture is everywhere: in Hollywood, in business, in the military, in colleges.
+And instead of helping survivors, society finds ways to blame the victims.
 All that matters is that she said no, but too many people still refuse to accept that.
 Women have the right to feel safe at all times, but because of the perpetuation of rape culture, this is rarely the case.

 I still need feminism because men seem to think it’s ok to police women’s choices.
 Women’s health issues are the subject of constant controversy.
 Sexual choices always come with judgment, no matter what she decides to do.
 Articles about “fashion trends men hate” pervade the internet, even though the average guy’s closet isn’t exactly fashion central.
 Who gave men the right to dictate what women should wear?
 Whether she’s choosing a miniskirt or a hijab, women must be free to make these kinds of choices.

-I still need feminism because women are attacked and vilified for rejecting men.
+I still need feminism because too many men don’t respect women.
+Women are attacked and vilified for rejecting men.
 Women who “friend-zone” men by refusing to sleep with them get called a bitch, as though it’s a woman’s duty to deliver sex on command.
 And often, refusal becomes dangerous as men stalk, harass, or physically harm women who turned them down.
-Women have died for turning down prom dates, breaking up with boyfriends, or not responding to catcalling.
+Women routinely die for speaking their mind to men they are intimate with, or for turning down prom dates, breaking up with boyfriends, or not responding to catcalling.
 It’s time we started fighting for women’s right to turn down romantic and sexual advances.
 Her right to no should always trump his desire for yes.

 I still need feminism because the word is tarnished by the male-run mainstream media.
 Too many people see feminism as wrong.
 Many people, including women, are turning away from feminism.
 They associate the movement with aggressive bitches, shrill harpies, and hairy lesbians.
 These huge negative connotations lead to things like the completely disheartening ‘Women Against Feminism’ tumblr page.
 There, women post photos with signs like “I don’t need feminism because I like men” and “A good man raised me, a great man loves me, millions died for me, and they don’t deserve your shit” and “Men have been predestined to be the head; the role for men is to be leaders, not us” and “As a Christian I follow the bible’s commands that I submit to my husband in all things, and this makes my marriage stronger.”